khanduudon/vh/README.md

 # ClassPlus Course Extractor Bot

-A bot to extract course information from ClassPlus without login access.
+A Telegram bot to extract course information from ClassPlus without login access.

 ## Features

-- Extracts course title, description, and other relevant information.
+- Extracts course title, description, and other relevant information from ClassPlus URLs
-- Saves extracted data to a file.
+- Responds directly in Telegram with formatted course information
+- Easy to use - just send a ClassPlus course URL to the bot

+## Setup

+1. Create a Telegram bot using [@BotFather](https://t.me/BotFather) and get your bot token
+2. Set the `TELEGRAM_BOT_TOKEN` environment variable with your bot token

 ## Installation